 Mr. Rama Krishna is a senior citizen living in Mumbai.
 He gets a regular check-up at a reputed hospital nearby his house, every 6 months.
 Despite his age, he maintains good health.
 He has taken a health insurance policy with a co-pay clause of 10%.

-During one of the visits to the doctor, Mr. Rama was advised to go in for a small treatment, which was costing Rs.
+During one of the visits to the doctor, advised Mr. Rama to go in for a small treatment, which was costing Rs.
 12,000.
 Fortunately, the treatment is covered under his insurance policy.

 However, since there is a co-pay clause of 10%, Mr. Krishna will need to bear an expense of Rs.
 1200 out of his own pocket, while the rest Rs.
 10,800 will be borne by the insurer.

-Ravi got the benefit of this feature when he got ill and had to be hospitalized.
-Fortunately, the hospital was included in the list of affiliated hospitals, and the treatment was cashless.
+Ravi got the benefit of this feature when he got ill and, hospitalized.
+Fortunately, included the hospital in the list of affiliated hospitals, and the treatment was cashless.
 Ravi only incurred a total cost of Rs.
-1300 in three days of hospitalization, for the commutation and other expenses of caretaker.
+1300 in three days of hospitalization, for the commutation and other expenses of the caretaker.